 - May be used to treat anxiety disorders or for the short-term relief of anxiety.

 - May help to relieve symptoms such as fear, irritability, and tension.

 - May be less sedating than other medications used in the treatment of anxiety; however, there is a lot of variation in the way individuals respond to BuSpar.

-- Does not appear to cause tolerance or dependence and not associated with abuse; however people with a history of drug abuse should be monitored closely.
+- Does not appear to cause tolerance or dependence and is not associated with abuse; however, people with a history of drug abuse should be monitored closely.

-- BuSpar is not chemically related to other drugs traditionally used for anxiety such as benzodiazepines or barbiturates.
+- Not chemically related to other drugs traditionally used for anxiety such as benzodiazepines or barbiturates.

 - Not a controlled substance.

 - Available as a generic under the name buspirone.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dizziness, light-headedness, headache, nausea, sleep problems, and excitement.

 - May cause drowsiness, although less likely to do so compared with other medications used for anxiety.
 Avoid alcohol and be cautious about operating machinery until you know how Buspar affects you.

 - May interact with grapefruit and grapefruit products.
-May interact with a number of other drugs including some antibiotics (such as erythromycin, itraconazole), nefazodone, and other inhibitors or inducers of CYP3A4 hepatic enzymes.
+May interact with several other drugs including some antibiotics (such as erythromycin, and itraconazole), nefazodone, and other inhibitors or inducers of CYP3A4 hepatic enzymes.
 Should not be taken if MAOI antidepressants have been taken in the past 14 days.

 - Only available as tablets.
 Buspar needs to be taken two to three times daily.

 - Does not treat symptoms of psychosis.